trln/trln-ingest/README.md

 to run the `init.sh` script in the same directory as this file; this will pull down the solr configuration from the working repository and, if needed, create a docker/podman secret for the PostgreSQL database password.

-Read the comments in `init.sh` for more information.
+Read the comments in `init.sh` for more information, especially if you want to use a Solr configuration other than from the `main` branch.

 From that point, `docker compose up` will start all the necessary services, including the primary Rails application (in development mode, so editing files